itamaro/notes/content/2024/07/pycon-us-2024-recordings.md

 I worked through the [[beeware-tutorial|BeeWare tutorial]] - that was a fun one!

-Also did the PyO3 tutorial (https://github.com/itamaro/pyo3-tutorial), and PyP5JS tutorial (https://github.com/itamaro/pyp5js-tutorial).
+Also did the PyO3 tutorial (https://github.com/itamaro/pyo3-tutorial), and [[creative-coding-with-python-pyp5js|creative coding Py5 tutorial]].